straw-hat-team/adr/src/adrs/8779742261/README.md

 - The other class is the union of rungs 2, 3, and 4 (platform, tenant, and user principals all mutate through the same governed surface).
-By rule 2 it cannot be called `platform`, `customer`, or `user`; the only honest names are what the union shares: **`api`** (the channel every member acts through, per the single-management-surface rule) or **`principal`** (the actor category every member belongs to).
-Industry precedent exists only for the channel word (Grafana Alerting's `provenance` enum uses the literal value `api` for this class; Okta marks the converged class with `system`); `principal` is the grammatically agent-shaped alternative with no precedent.
+By rule 2 it cannot be called `platform`, `customer`, or `user`; the only honest names are what the union shares.
+The chosen value is **`principal`**: the actor category every member belongs to, and the taxonomy's own reserved word for exactly this union, so the enum reads directly off the ladder (`system | principal`, later joined by `external`) and stays on one axis end to end. `principal` is the official umbrella actor term at all three major clouds (AWS glossary, Azure "security principal", GCP's explicit members-to-principals rename).
+- The rejected runner-up was **`api`**, the channel every member acts through.
+It carries the only exact-position precedent (Grafana Alerting's `provenance` enum uses the literal value `api` for this class), but that precedent does not transplant: Grafana's enum is channel-consistent (`none | api | file`, all channels), whereas this enum is actor-headed (`system`) and its known future value (`external`) is also an actor, so importing `api` would mix axes in exactly the way rule 1 of this ADR forbids.
+Repeated reader confusion ("managed by api reads as transport, not authority") was the empirical symptom of that axis mix.
 - Future authorities join as values, per rule 3: directory-synced rows arrive as `managed_by: external` (or a finer-grained `scim`), not as a stretched reading of an existing value.
 - Enforcement keys off the field at every layer: API writes rejected on `system` rows, converge logic writes them freely, database triggers make `managed_by` immutable and `system` rows undeletable.

-Open point while this ADR is in review: the api-side value, `api` (channel word, precedented by Grafana's literal `provenance: api` value) versus `principal` (actor word).
-The taxonomy proves these are the only two candidates.
-The cloud deep survey (below) shifted the evidence:
-`principal` is the official umbrella actor term at all three major clouds (AWS glossary, Azure "security principal", GCP's explicit members-to-principals rename), so it is no longer unprecedented as vocabulary, only as an enum value in a managed-by field. `api` retains the only exact-position precedent.

 ### Precedent survey (2026-08-03)